WDI-SEA/express-apis-omdb/readme.md

 3. As a user, I want to pick a movie result and see detailed information about the movie.

 ## Requirements
-1. Create a form that sends a query and gets a list of results from the OMDB API.
-Read over the [documentation](http://www.omdbapi.com) to see the endpoints needed.
+1. On your home page, create a form.
+The form will ask for the user to input a movie title.
   * This form should have a `GET` method, with an action of `/results`
-2. List the results on a separate page.
-You may want the route to accept a querystring so users can easily go back to this page.
-  * Example: `/results?q=star+wars`
+  * Example result of submitting the form: sends browser to `/results?q=star+wars`
+2. Write your GET route for `/results`.
   * Use `req.query` to access querystring parameters.
+  * Use the `request` module to make a request to the OMDB API with this data
+  * Send the data back to the browser.
+Use `res.render` and use an ejs template
 3. From the search results page, we notice along with every movie entry there is a IMDBid.
-Have each movie link to a route like `/movie/tt234323`.
+In the rendered HTML for `/results`, have each movie link to a route like `/movies/tt234323` (where `tt234323` is the IMDBid).
+  * Make a new route `/movies/:movie_id`
-Take the parameter from that url and make an additional API call to retrieve movie details related to that `imdbID`
+  * Make an API call to retrieve movie details related to that `movie_id`
-4. Create a new route that takes the paramaters of the`imdbID`in the url on a `movies` controller.
-The route you will need to make will look like `/movies/:imdbId`.
-Using the data from `req.params` make a second api call to the api to get the movie details.

 ## Tips
 * The `data` object we get back in a `request` callback, is a `string`